 Note that a document delivery charge for downloading/printing may apply in addition to the cost of viewing the document.
-Westlaw gives the option of hourly (charged by the amount of time you are on the document) or transactional (charged per document fee).
+Providers give the option of hourly (charged by the amount of time you are on the document) or transactional (charged per document fee).

 Flat rate – Firms usually have a fixed rate contract negotiated with the vendor depending on firm past or predicted use.
 Some of the databases may be outside the contract and incur additional fees for access.

 Transactional – You incur a charge for each search.
 The price per search depends on the file you select – the larger the file, the higher the fee.

 Hourly – The hourly fee for searching each file depends on its size and complexity.
 Start with the smallest file you need, print off a cite list, and view your results offline.

 There may be an additional document delivery cost (printing/downloading/email).
 You can choose per document or per line billing.